Line Marking MelbourneBlogThen and now: how much line marking has changed

 Keeping roads up to speed

 As the technology of motor vehicles increased, so did the speed at which they were able to travel.
-The engineering of roads continued to improve with asphalt offering a very simple and effective solution to providing a road surface that was cheap, easy to apply and that was effective in many different weather conditions.
-With cars travelling at higher speeds, it became even more important to ensure that motor vehicle drivers could be clear not only on where they needed to drive on a road, but also to be more clearly directed where to stop at intersections to prevent the possibility of accidents.
+The engineering of roads continued to improve, with asphalt offering a very simple and effective solution to providing a road surface that was cheap, easy to apply, and that was effective in many different weather conditions.
+With cars travelling at higher speeds, it became even more important to ensure that motor vehicle drivers could be clear not only on where they needed to drive on the road but also to be more clearly directed where to stop at intersections to prevent the possibility of accidents.
 This led to the introduction of additional line marking to assist with two-way traffic as well as stop lines to ensure that vehicles understood that they needed to give way to other traffic.

 Communicating with road signage

 The line marking then started to be used in conjunction with road signage.
 Indicating to drivers a change in road conditions ahead provides the opportunity to adjust their speed, particularly at night time when it is difficult to see any further than the extent of your headlights.
-The establishment of transport departments in government assisted in increasing the standardisation of road markings.
+The establishment of government transport departments assisted in increasing the standardisation of road markings.
 This meant that drivers from other regions or even other countries could understand what the road markings meant.

 Line marking